yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/dml_update.md

   </div>
 </div>

-Where
+## Semantics

+Updating columns that are part of an index key including PRIMARY KEY is not yet supported.

+- While the `WHERE` clause allows a wide range of operators, the exact conditions used in the where clause have significant performance considerations (especially for large datasets).
+For the best performance, use a `WHERE` clause that provides values for all columns in `PRIMARY KEY` or `INDEX KEY`.

+### _with_query_

-- `with_query` specifies the subqueries that are referenced by name in the UPDATE statement.
+Specify the subqueries that are referenced by name in the `UPDATE` statement.

+### _table_name_

-- `table_name` specifies a name of the table to be updated.
+Specify the name of the table to be updated.

+### _alias_

-- `alias` is the identifier of the target table within the UPDATE statement.
+Specify the identifier of the target table within the `UPDATE` statement.
 When an alias is specified, it must be used in place of the actual table in the statement.

+### _column_name_

-- `column_name` specifies a column in the table to be updated.
+Specify the column in the table to be updated.

+### _expression_

-- `expression` specifies the value to be assigned a column.
+Specify the value to be assigned to a column.
 When the expression is referencing a column, the old value of this column is used to evaluate.

+### _output_expression_

-- `output_expression` specifies the value to be returned.
+Specify the value to be returned.
 When the `output_expression` is referencing a column, the new value of this column (updated value) is used to evaluate.

+### _subquery_

-- `subquery` is a SELECT statement.
+Specify the SELECT subquery statement.
 Its selected values will be assigned to the specified columns.

-## Semantics

-- Updating columns that are part of an index key including PRIMARY KEY is not yet supported.

-- While the where clause allows a wide range of operators, the exact conditions used in the where clause have significant performance considerations (especially for large datasets).
-WHERE clause that provides values for all columns in PRIMARY KEY or INDEX KEY has the best performance.

 ## Examples